Loan shark

-A loan shark is a person who offers loans at extremely high interest rates, has strict terms of collection upon failure, and generally operates outside the law.
+A loan shark is a person who offers loans at extremely high or illegal interest rates, has strict terms of collection, and generally operates outside the law, often using the threat of violence or other illegal, aggressive, and extortionate actions when seeking to enforce the satisfaction of the debt.
+As a consistent or repeated illegal business operation or "racket", loan sharking is generally associated with organized crime and certain criminal organizations.

 Description

-Because loan sharks operate mostly illegally, they cannot reasonably expect to be able to use the legal system to collect such debts, they often resort to enforcing repayment by terms of blackmail and threats of violence.
+Because loan sharks operate mostly illegally, they cannot use the legal system to collect their debts; therefore they often resort to enforcing repayment by terms of blackmail and threats of violence.
 Historically, many moneylenders skirted between legal and criminal activity.
-In the recent western world, loan sharks have been a prominent feature of the criminal underworld.
+In the recent Western world, loan sharks have been a prominent feature of the criminal underworld.

-Loan sharking is not to be confused with predatory lending with extremely high interest rates such as payday or title loans, which is sometimes considered to be "loan sharking" (or, at least, unfavorably compared to loan sharking by critics) regardless of whether it is legal.
-A key difference between "traditional" loan sharking and predatory lending is that lenders alleged to be engaged in the latter practice are expected to stay within the law when making and collecting loans, and thus the debate into such practices often focuses on whether they are ethical as opposed to whether they are legal.
+Loan sharking is not to be confused with predatory lending with extremely high interest rates such as payday or title loans, which is sometimes considered to be "loan sharking" or at least unfavorably compared to loan sharking by critics, regardless of whether it is legal.
+A key difference between "traditional" loan sharking and predatory lending is that lenders allegedly engaged in the latter practice are expected to stay within the law when making and collecting loans, and thus the debate on such practices often focuses on whether they are ethical as opposed to whether they are legal.
 However, laws regulating lending practices vary so widely between jurisdictions (even in the same country, particularly between states in the United States) that particular practices that might be technically legal (if arguably unethical) "predatory lending" in one jurisdiction might be considered illegal "loan sharking" if attempted in an identical manner in a different locale.